opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 Configuration for transit searches with RAPTOR.

-Some of these parameters for tuning transit routing is only available through configuration and cannot be set in the routing request.
+Some of these parameters for tuning transit routing are only available through configuration and cannot be set in the routing request.
 These parameters work together with the default routing request and the actual routing request.